bradymiller/bradymiller.github.io/todo/index.md

 1. Setting up the plumbing

 ### OpenEMR Next Release
-1. For next xampp package, add `Options -Indexes` to the apache config
 1. For next ubuntu package, don't secure files needed for install if auto-configuration was not done.(low priority)